DamAnhTuanTB/MSB-Test/README.md

 - ***Homepage***: This is the first page that appears when users access the website.
 Here information is displayed such as header, banner, product list, footer,...
 - ***Login***: Allow users to log in to the system.
 - ***Submit a consultation request***: Allows users to submit information to request consultation.
-- ***Account Management***: This is the page that manages users' personal information as well as information products.
+- ***Account management***: This is the page that manages users' personal information as well as information products.

 ### **2. Main Technology Used**
 + **ReactJS**: ReactJS is a JavaScript library for building user interfaces, known for its component-based structure, reusability, and efficient rendering, simplifying the development of interactive web applications.